flaviagt/recipe_datascience_project/README.md

 This project focuses on analyzing the relationship between ratings of recipes and other factors.
 Specifically, relationship between a cook's recipe count and their recipe rating.

 ## Introduction
 As a big foodie and someone who likes to cook, recipes are always the way to go.
 Especially, when trying out new recipes.
 Personally, I look for recipes with a lot of reviews and if the cook has multiple other high-rated recipes.
 Only then, I trust and will try out their recipe myself.
-(Well, if the food turns out bad, I need to sharpen my cooking skills more!)\
+(Well, if the food turns out bad, I need to sharpen my cooking skills more...)\
-However, this makes me wonder, **is there actually a relationship between a cook's recipe count and their recipe rating?**
+However, this makes me wonder, **is there a relationship between a cook's recipe count and their recipe rating?**

 Not only limited to the relationship between a cook's recipe count, but what other factors affect a recipe's average rating?\
 Hence, this project is here to answer that very question using the power of data!